 The Best Covered Passages In Paris

-These five are the covered passages I liked the most, based on how attractive their architecture and design are, combined with the kind of shops or eateries you can find there, plus the atmosphere within them.
+These six are the covered passages I liked the most, based on how attractive their architecture and design are, combined with the kind of shops or eateries you can find there, plus the atmosphere within them.
+I think that wandering through these covered passages is a lovely way to spend time time – and it could even be one of the romantic things to do in Paris for couples.

 Passage des Panoramas is one of the oldest covered passages in Paris, having been built in 1800.
 It was named for two rotundas with panoramic paintings of Paris and other cities, which have since been removed – and it was mentioned in Émile Zola’s novel Nana.